pranshu314/trafficlight-docker-challenge/README.md

 If you have done all points of the Task2 correctly, by opening e.g. the link http://127.0.0.1:3000 on your browser, you should see the `red-app` page.
 The rest web apps should work with the same logic.

-# Solution (Task-2)
-- The Dockerfile for the apps red, yellow, green are in their respective directories
-- The Dockerfile for the nginx-proxy image is in the nginx directory
-- ##### To create network
-- docker network create --subnet=172.20.0.0/16 --gateway=172.20.0.1 traffic-light
-- ##### Docker run commands
-- docker run --rm --network traffic-light --name green-app trafficlight/green:v1.0
-- docker run --rm --network traffic-light --name red-app trafficlight/red:v1.0
-- docker rrn --rm --network traffic-light --name yellow-app trafficlight/yellow:v1.0
-- docker run --rm -p 80:80 -p 3000:3000 -p 4000:4000 -p 5000:5000 --network traffic-light --name nginx-proxy trafficlight/nginx:v1.0
-- - NOTE: Mac users may need to disable the Airplay Receiver as it by default runs on port 5000

 ### :three: Task3: Running web apps with Nginx load balancing
 3.1 Run services via Docker Compose with the following requirements by using the web apps' images that you've built: